-- i.
-If edge-of-centre, that there will be no significant adverse impact on the overall vitality and viability of an existing centre and that the proposals cannot be accommodated within a designated centre. - ii.
+i.
+If edge-of-centre, that there will be no significant adverse impact on the overall vitality and viability of an existing centre and that the proposals cannot be accommodated within a designated centre.

+ii.
 If out-of-centre, that there will be no significant adverse impact on the overall vitality and viability of an existing centre and that the development is not capable of being located in a sequentially preferable location.

-All proposals for retail, office and leisure development above 280sq.m gross floorspace and not within a designated centre, an allocated site (in respect of office development), will be required to submit a full Impact Assessment.
+All proposals for retailand leisure development above the gross floorspace threshold set out in the NPPF, and not within a designated centre or on sites allocated for that use, be required to submit a full Impact Assessment.

 - 6.19.
 Main town centre uses, including retail and leisure development, will be expected to be located within designated centres and in accordance with the settlement hierarchy set out in Policy RET1.
-This is in order to promote the comp0etiveness and vitality of existing centres and to promote sustainable patterns of travel.
+This is in order to promote the competiveness and vitality of existing centres and to promote sustainable patterns of travel.
 As such, proposals for development considered to be a main town centre uses located outside of designated centres will normally be resisted. - 6.20.
 In line with the NPPF, all proposals for retail or other main town centre uses that are not located within a designated centre will need to demonstrate that there is no other more sequentially preferable sites available.
 It will need to be evidenced that there are no suitable sites within a designated centre in the first instance.
 Only if this can be satisfied will edge of centre and then out of centre sites be considered.
-All proposals for retail, office and leisure development above 280 square metres and not within a designated centre will also be required to submit an Impact Assessment that addresses the requirements for Impact Assessments set out in the NPPF and its PPG. - 6.21.
+All proposals for retail, office and leisure development above the gross floorspace threshold set out within the NPPF and not within a designated centre will also be required to submit an Impact Assessment that addresses the requirements for Impact Assessments set out in the NPPF and its PPG. - 6.21.
 Office development is considered to be a main town centre uses and will be subject to this policy.
 However, proposals for office development located within an identified employment area will be considered acceptable providing there would be no negative impacts on the viability of an existing centre. - 6.22.
 Proposals for retail uses that are outside of designated centres but relate to small shops or groups of shops in residential areas, or relate to agricultural/horticultural related retail, will be subject to policies RET5 and RET8 respectively.